The Network Satisfaction Problem for Relation Algebras with at most 4 Atoms: NP-hard Algebras with at most 4 Atoms

 \subsection{Hardness via Primitive Positive Constructions}

-In the following, we will prove the $\NP$-hardness of seven NSPs by the means of pp-interpretations.
-For that we will use various concepts from Section \ref{sect:CSPS-and-universal-algebra}.
+In the following, we will prove the $\NP$-hardness of seven NSPs by means of pp-interpretations.
+For that we will use various concepts from Section \ref{sect:CSPS-and-universal-algebra} as well as Definition \ref{def:xy-canonical}.
 For the first three cases, we will infer from the nonexistence of certain polymorphisms that the respective normal representation pp-interprets $(\{0, 1\}; \mathrm{NAE})$; the argument is summarized in the following proposition.

 \begin{prop} Let $\bA$ be a finite relation algebra with a normal representation $\fB$.
 If there are two distinct elements $x, y \in A_0$ such that every $f \in \Pol(\fB)$ is $\{x, y\}$-canonical, but not $\{x, y\}$-symmetric, a $\{x, y\}$-majority, or a $\{x, y\}$-minority, then $\NSP(\bA)$ is $\NP$-complete. \end{prop}